ESubrado/RickAndMorty-CharacterExplorer/README.md

 - Character search functionality using Rick and Morty API as provided.
 - Filtering characters by name with special character validation.
 - Display of character cards (with animation, consistent sizing, and Material UI styling).
-- Responsive design using Tailwind CSS.
+- Responsive design using Tailwind CSS that caters desktop and mobile devices.
 - Transparent navigation and footer components with resource links.
 - Custom hooks for data fetching and input validation.
 - Integration and unit testing setup with Jest and React Testing Library.